-Employers and/or funders must recognize the value of geographical, intersectoral, inter- and trans-disciplinary and virtual mobility as well as mobility between the public and private sector as an important means of enhancing scientific knowledge and professional development at any stage of a researcher's career.
+Employers and/or funders must recognize the value of geographical, intersectorial, inter- and trans-disciplinary and virtual mobility as well as mobility between the public and private sector as an important means of enhancing scientific knowledge and professional development at any stage of a researcher's career.
 Consequently, they should build such options into the specific career development strategy and fully value and acknowledge any mobility experience within their career progression/appraisal system.
 This also requires that the necessary administrative instruments be put in place to allow the portability of both grants and social security provisions, in accordance with national legislation.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Mobility, both geographical and sectoral is generally recognised in a Danish context.
-One of UCHP' strategic goals are to createan international working environment characterized by professionalism, diversity, flexibility, responsibility and cooperation.
-A central element of the UCHP strategy 2016 is the establishment of World Class Research Environments.
-This involves, among other things "internationalization", including "attracting international academic staff, assisting in strategic partnershipdevelopment, engaging with internationalresearch networks."
-In practice, UCPH supports mobility in the following ways: Sabbaticals abroad are facilitated by good leave options and flexible organization of duties, which allows staff to spend longer periods at other institutions at home and abroad.
-Sabbaticals abroad are generally part of the PhD programs.
-UCPH focuses strongly on international recruitment, among other things, through significant recruitment drives at majorinternational conferences.
-Like a number of national funds, UCPH supports the recruitment of guest academic staff, which in many instances opens the door to international collaboration and further mobility.
-A national industrial PhD scheme encourages mobility between the private sector and universities.
-Another primary source of mobility between the private sector and UCPH is assistant professorships.
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle)

+1

+Mobility, both geographical and sectoral is

+generally recognised in a Danish context.

+One of UCHP' strategic goals are to create

+an international working environment

+characterised by professionalism, diversity,

+flexibility, responsibility and cooperation.

+nexionity, responsionity and cooperation.

+A central element of the UCHP strategy

+2016 is the establishment of World Class

+Research Environments.
+This involves,

+among other things "internationalisation",

+including "attracting international academic

+staff, assisting in strategic partnership

+development, engaging with international

+research networks."

+In practice, UCPH supports mobility in the

+following ways:

+• Sabbaticals abroad are facilitated by

+good leave options and flexible

+organisation of duties, which allows

+staff to spend longer periods at other

+institutions at home and abroad.

+Sabbaticals abroad are generally part

+of the PhD programmes.

+• UCPH focuses strongly on

+international recruitment, among

+other things, through significant

+recruitment drives at major

+international conferences.

+• Like a number of national funds,

+UCPH supports the recruitment of

+guest academic staff, which in many

+instances opens the door to

+international collaboration and

+further mobility.

+• A national industrial PhD scheme

+encourages mobility between the

+private sector and universities.

+Another primary source of mobility

+between the private sector and 05

+UCPH is assistant professorships.
+35